RhodiumToad/pllua-ng/doc/pllua.md

 Unlike the other mapping functions, the map function for this operation is called only for values (including collections), not keys, and is not passed any path information.

+The use of metatables to distinguish JSON objects and arrays means that the transformation from `jsonb` to Lua tables and back preserves the original content **as long as** a unique `null` value is provided.
+However, for more complex manipulations, the following functions are available via `require "pllua.jsonb"`:

+  + `jsonb.is_object(table)`

+	Returns true if `table` corresponds to a JSON object, false if it corresponds to an array, and no value if neither

+  + `jsonb.is_array(table)`

+	Returns true if `table` corresponds to a JSON array, false if it corresponds to an object, and no value if neither

+  + `jsonb.set_as_array(table)`

+	Mark the table as corresponding to a JSON array, and return it.
+    The table must not already have a metatable, unless it's the one set by this function or by `set_as_object`.

+  + `jsonb.set_as_object(table)`

+	Mark the table as corresponding to a JSON object, and return it.
+    The table must not already have a metatable, unless it's the one set by this function or by `set_as_array`.

+  + `jsonb.set_as_unknown(table)`

+	Mark the table as not corresponding to either a JSON object or array, and return it.
+This is the only way to remove the metatable that marks the JSON type, so you may need it if you want to apply some other metatable instead.

 <!--eof-->